nkitanov/iaq_board/README.md

 ## 7. Ambient Light Sensor
 ![](images/tsl2561.jpg)

 The light sensor is [TSL 2561](https://ams.com/tsl2561) and it's the only sensor you need to solder directly on the board without a breakout board.
 I added this sensor not because I need to measure the ambient light but because I am a brightness freak, and I need the LEDs brightness to depend on the ambient light.
 Also wanted during the night when the lights are off the device to turn off the LEDs and displays automatically.
-You can also change the behavior of this brightness control and I spend some extra time developing the config only for the brightness features. :)
+You can also change the behavior of this brightness control and I spend some extra time developing the config only for the brightness features. :smile:
 ## 8. LEDs

 ![](images/leds.jpg)